epctex/shopwss-scraper/README.md

 - `search`: (Optional) (String) Keyword that you want to search on ShopWSS.

 - `startUrls`: (Optional) (Array) List of ShopWSS URLs.
-You should only provide collections, search urls and product detail urls.
+You should only provide collections, search URLs, and product detail URLs.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Tip

-When you want to have a scrape over a specific list URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific list URL, just copy and paste the link as one of the **startUrl**.

 If you would like to scrape only the first page of a list then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also fetch any interval of pages.
+With the last approach that is explained above you can also fetch any interval of pages.
 If you provide the 5th page of a list and define the `endPage` parameter as 6 then you'll have the 5th and 6th pages only.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape as many items as possible.
-Therefore, it forefronts all the detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.01-0.03 compute units.
+The actor is optimized to run blazing fast and scrape as many items as possible.
+Therefore, it forefronts all the detailed requests.
+If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.01-0.03 compute units.

 ### ShopWSS Scraper Input example